nginxinc/nginx-gateway-fabric/tests/scale/README.md

 - Check for errors or restarts and record in the [results summary](/tests/scale/results/summary.md) doc.
 File a bug if there's unexpected errors or restarts.
-- Check nginx conf and make sure it looks correct.
+- Check NGINX conf and make sure it looks correct.
 File a bug if there is an issue.